Thursday, August 12, 2021

 La Faraona: Sus 30 Mejores Exitos (Novoson, 1999)

 When singer, actress and all-round legend Flores died in 1995, the mayors of Madrid and Jerez, bullfighter José Ortega Caro and filmmaker Pedro Almodóvar joined the thousands of mourners in the Spanish capital.
 This collection of lilting lo-fi songs captures her impassioned style and crisp vocals over a finely balanced flamenco and folk set.

 ¡Tierra!
 (Flamenco y Duende, 2006)

-When El Lebrijano died last year, his El País obituary confirmed his ‘indisputable, well-earned place in the history of flamenco.’
+When El Lebrijano died, his El País obituary confirmed his ‘indisputable, well-earned place in the history of flamenco.’
 This remastered 1992 album explores and queries the Spanish ‘discovery’ of the Americas in 1492.
 Intoning lyrics by poet and renowned flamencologist Manuel Caballero Bonald, he’s in fine voice, hitting the high notes, and mixing melancholy with melodrama.

 La Niña de los Peines

 A member of the pre-eminent flamenco family of the Pávon’s, Pastora Pavón Cruz is widely regarded as the most important female vocalist of flamenco’s golden age.
 She lived from 1890-1969 and her many recordings are scattered widely over box sets and hard-to-find rarities; this 32-track double is a superb sampler, containing many classics.
 Lyrically daring yet earthy, La Niña sings from a place lost to modernity and the age of the spectacle.